 Classes of Units Minimum Purchase Request Minimum Redemption Request Minimum Holding Level Income Units (X) £1,000 £500 £1,000 Accumulation Units (X) £1,000 £500 £1,000 The Manager may for each relevant class of Unit waive such minima in its absolute discretion.

-Where a person is a participator in a monthly savings schem operated by the Manager, the minimum value of Units whic may be purchased each month is £250.
+Where a person is a participator in a monthly savings scheme operated by the Manager, the minimum value of Units which may be purchased each month is £250.

-Annual accounting date: 31 March Interim accounting dates: 30 June, 30 September (half yearly), 31 December Annual income payment date: 31 May Interim income payment dates: 31 August 30 November, 28/29 February
+Interim accounting dates: 30 June, 30 September (half yearly), 31 December

+Annual income payment date: 31 May

+Interim income payment dates: 31 August 30 November, 28/29 February